The Bank of Mom and Dad: Yes or No?

-Mortgage insurance has become a lot more expensive too so there is a lot of incentive to get past that 20% down payment.
+Mortgage insurance has become a lot more expensive, too, so there is a lot of incentive to get to or even past that 20% down payment.
 Anything less than 20% results in more than an 80% mortgage which is subject to mortgage insurance on top of the mortgage itself.
 For some parents it’s easily affordable but for others it poses a challenge to come up with this.
 But it shouldn't be at the risk of using all the parent(s)' savings.

 Some parents even consider going into debt to help their children into their first home but is this really practical?
 When it comes to families, many parents don’t want to disappoint their children - so it becomes an emotional decision to leave a financial investment legacy to their children while they can live to enjoy it with them.
 With the extremely high cost of housing, adult children often just can’t buy a home without some assistance, however it’s critical to balance this together with what their parents need.